xdmushui/partner-center-sdk/develop/transition-a-new-commerce-subscription.md

 ### REST response

-If successful, this method returns a Transition resource with the initial events.
+If successful, this method returns a Transition resource with its initial status.

 #### Response success and error codes